Glossary

 Record award decision

-Documentation of the result of the procurement activity including any resulting buying outcome.
+Provide documents showing the result of the procurement activity.
+It should include any resulting buying outcome.

 Request for Information (RfI)

-• the customer if they are unsure of the appropriate delivery model and seek input from the marketplace.
+• they are unsure what the appropriate delivery method should be and seek input from the marketplace

-Stage 1 (selection) – suppliers are alerted to express an interest in a contract opportunity by obtaining and submitting a selection questionnaire; this will be used to establish their capability, experience and suitability and so on.
-The purpose of the questionnaire is to select a shortlist of 5 (or more) suppliers which are likely to meet the tender requirements.
+Stage 1 is selection: suppliers are alerted to express an interest in a contract opportunity by obtaining and submitting a selection questionnaire.
+This will be used to establish their capability, experience and suitability.
+The purpose of the questionnaire is to select a shortlist of 5 (or more) suppliers who are likely to meet the tender requirements.

-Stage 2 (award) – shortlisted suppliers which meet the selection criteria are then invited to tender.
-All tenders are evaluated in line with the methodology and award criteria set out in the tender documentation.
+Stage 2 is award: the 5 or more shortlisted suppliers who meet the selection criteria are then invited to tender.
+All tenders are evaluated in line with the methodology and award criteria set out in the tender documents.

-Generic term for an event put out to the market.
-There are several types:
+A generic or ‘catch all’ term for an event that is put out to the market by the buyer.
+There are several types of events:

-Not all three need to be run but a buyer can choose to run any number of RFx events within a Procurement Case to elicit the information and cost surrounding a bid.
-This must however be done compliantly which means a user cannot keep running until their preferred supplier is the only remaining.
+A buyer does not need to run all 3 events.
+They can choose to run any number of RFx events within a procurement case to get the information and cost surrounding a bid.
+These events must, however, be done compliantly.
+This means a buyer can not keep running events until their preferred supplier is the only one remaining.

 Request for information